 “The Chinese family was still all-powerful and claimed all individual loyalties.
 In the words of Lin Yu t’ang, it was a ‘walled castle outside which everything is legitimate loot’.
 The clan, the family, the guild, the village were infinitely more important than the nation and the state… Chinese Communists put themselves at a considerable advantage by a violent attack on the family, which ceased to exist in the eyes of the Party.
 This won the undivided loyalty of their members…”

-A working alliance between the CCP and Guomindang was negotiated in early 1923 when Soviet diplomat Adolf Joffe arrived in Shanghai for meetings with Sun Yixian.
-On January 26th the two formally agreed that “the Soviet system cannot be adopted in China” and “that the most urgent problem China faces today is the successful unification of the Republic and the completion of national independence”.
+A working alliance between the CCP and Guomindang was negotiated in early 1923, when Soviet diplomat Adolf Joffe arrived in Shanghai for meetings with Sun Yixian.
+On January 26th the two formally agreed that “the Soviet system cannot he adopted in China” and “that the most urgent problem China faces today is the successful unification of the republic and the completion of national independence”.
 The Sun-Joffe agreement was later endorsed at the CCP’s third congress (June 1923), heralding the start of the First United Front.
 Thousands of Chinese communists took up individual membership of the Guomindang and a few, including CCP founder Li Dazhao and future leader Mao Zedong, came to sit on the Guomindang executive committee.
 Several communists, including Zhou Enlai, trained personnel at the nationalist military academy in Huangpu, or served in the Guomindang-led National Revolutionary Army.
 Yet for all its military and logistical achievements, the First United Front was neither a comfortable alliance or one likely to outlive the goal of Chinese reunification.
 The Guomindang’s right wing was never at ease with working with communists, so ideological disputes and clashes were common.
 The First United Front became even more fragile after the death of its main architect, Sun Yixian, in March 1925.
-By this point the CCP had fewer than 1,000 members, however, in 1926 the party turned its attention to recruiting.
-By the spring of 1927, its membership had increased to more than 57,000.
+By this point the CCP had fewer than 1,000 members, however in 1926 the party turned its attention to recruiting and by the spring of 1927 its membership had increased to more than 57,000.

 1. The Chinese Communist Party (CCP) was formed by Chen Duxiu, Li Dazhao and others in Shanghai in July 1921.
 It originated from political and literary groups that studied Marxism after the May Fourth Movement.